 Fire Extinguisher Training

-Online Fire Extinguisher Training that equips learners with the knowledge to use fire extinguishers safely and effectively in the workplace.
+This online course provides learners with the essential knowledge to use fire extinguishers safely and effectively in the workplace.

-Upon successful completion of the course, the Echo3 Fire Extinguisher Training certificate is emailed to the learner and stored online for employer records.
+Upon successful completion, a CPD-accredited certificate is emailed to the learner and securely stored online for employer records.

 Fire Extinguisher Training Certificate